cpjm/pands-problem-sheet/Week 2/README.md

 ## Description

-_This is a Python script.
-It will input 2 integer amounts from the user in cents.
-It will then add both of these amounts together.
-The sum will then be output in a formatted Euro amount._
+_This Python script will Program that asks the user to input any positive integer and outputs the successive values of the following calculation.
+At each step calculate the next value by taking the current value and, if it is even, divide it by two, but if it is odd, multiply it by three and add one.
+Have the program end if the current value is one._

 ## Setup/Installation Requirements

 * _Python must be installed and working first._
-* _Simply run this with "python bank.py"_
+* _Simply run this with "python collatz.py"_

 ## Known Bugs